 At least 6 credits must be earned in natural sciences/ mathematics.
-A minimum of 3 credits in college-level math courses and a minimum of 3 credits in natural sciences may be applied toward degree requirements.
+A minimum of 3 credits in collegelevel math courses and a minimum of 3 credits in natural sciences may be applied toward degree requirements.

-Natural sciences/mathematics subjects include, but are not limited to, anatomy and physiology, microbiology, chemistry, biology, genetics, zoology, physics, precalculus, calculus, astronomy, geology, and oceanography.
+Natural sciences/mathematics subjects include, but are not limited to, anatomy and physiology, microbiology, chemistry, biology, genetics, zoology, physics, precalculus, intermediate algebra, geometry, trigonometry, finite mathematics, astronomy, geology, and oceanography.